Riding On Insulin | Action sports + Alaskan adventure retreats for kids, teens and adults with type 1 diabetes

 You gather with a small group of like-minded retreaters in the igloo for a delicious home-cooked breakfast, while your guides break down the plan for the day.

-During our 6 days and 5 nights together, you’ll be challenged (in the best way!) by outdoor adventures like hiking, cultural immersions in the village of Wiseman, and daily yoga designed to meet you where you're at.
+During our 6 days and 5 nights together, you’ll be challenged (in the best way!) by outdoor adventures like hiking, cultural immersions in the village of Wiseman, and daily yoga (always optional!) designed to meet you where you're at.

 No experience necessary, and all activities are optional (yes, even the yoga!) so you are assured to have enough space and time to breathe.